kk3844/wyzebridge/README.md

 1. Install Raspbian and make any required setup changes.
 This was developed on an original Model B running Raspbian Buster.
 1. Set your PI up with a static IP!
 You can use a host name if you'd like, but sticking to IP will keep communications near instant.
 1. In /home/pi, download WyzeSensePy: `wget https://github.com/HclX/WyzeSensePy/archive/master.zip`
-1. Unpack: unzip master.zip
+1. Unpack: `unzip master.zip`
-1. Install the required modules: sudo apt install python-setuptools python-builtins python-future python-six python-docopt
+1. Install the required modules: `sudo apt install python-setuptools python-builtins python-future python-six python-docopt`
-1. Install WyzeSensePy: sudo python setup.py install
+1. Install WyzeSensePy: `sudo python setup.py install`
-1. Install telnetd: sudo apt install telnetd
+1. Install telnetd: `sudo apt install telnetd`
-1. Enable telnetd at boot: sudo systemctl enable openbsd-inetd
+1. Enable telnetd at boot: `sudo systemctl enable openbsd-inetd`
-1. Copy hubitat.py to /home/pi/WyzeSensePy-master.
+1. Copy `hubitat.py` to `/home/pi/WyzeSensePy-master`.
 This is the default location of WyzeSensePy and due to application dependencies, I am only able to get it to run from this location.
 This is essentially a slimmed down version of sample.py that only outputs the sensor data.
 It is what the Wyze Telnet Link watches for sensor readings.

 ## Setting up the bridge